The Lov\'{a}sz-Cherkassky theorem for locally finite graphs with ends: Introduction

 \begin{theorem}[Lov\'{a}sz-Cherkassky Theorem \cites{lovasz1976some, cherkassky1977asol}] Let $G$ be any finite graph, and let $T\subseteq V(G)$ such that $G$ is inner-Eulerian for~$T$.
 Then the maximum number of pairwise edge-disjoint $T$-paths in~$G$ is equal to

 \end{theorem}

-In this note, we extend the theorem of Lov\'{a}sz and Cherkassky to all locally-finite infinite graphs and their ends.
+Diestel asked whether \cref{t:LCh} extends to all locally-finite infinite graphs and their ends~\cite{DiestelPersComm}.
+In this note, we answer his question in the affirmative.
+For this, we employ the Freudenthal compactification in the spirit of \cites{diestel2011topapr1, diestel2010topapr2, diestel2012topapr3}, as customary in the study of locally-finite infinite graphs~\cites{diestel2004topological,diestel2004infinitecyc1,diestel2004infinitecyc2,bruhn2005menger,bruhn2007end,diestel2003countable}.
 For infinite graphs and their ends, we follow and assume familiarity with the terminology in~\cite{diestelbook}*{§8}, in particular in~§8.6.

 We allow a graph to have parallel edges, but we do not allow any loops; if a graph has no parallel edges, we call it \emph{simple}.
 The \emph{degree} of a vertex~$v$ in a graph~$G$ is the number $d_G(v)\in\N\cup\{\infty\}$ of edges of~$G$ incident with~$v$.
 If all the vertices of $G$ have finite degree, then we say that $G$ is \emph{locally finite}.
 Note that in a locally finite graph, there can be only finitely many parallel edges between any two vertices.
 We write $\hat{V}(G)$ for the union of the vertex set $V(G)$ of~$G$ and the set $\Omega(G)$ of all ends of~$G$.
 An arc~$A$ in the end compactification~$\modG$ of a locally-finite connected graph~$G$ is a $T$-\emph{arc} for a set $T\subseteq \hat{V}(G)$ if $A$ has its endpoints but no inner points in~$T$.
 An arc~$A$ is an $X$--$Y$ \emph{arc} between two sets $X$~and~$Y$ if $A$ intersects $X$ precisely in one endpoint and $Y$ precisely in the other.
 We call an arc \emph{graphic} if it is defined by a finite graph-theoretic path, a ray, or a double ray with its tails in distinct ends.
 Two arcs in~$\modG$ are \emph{edge-disjoint} if they do not meet in inner points of edges.

 A subset $X\subset \hat{V}(G)$ \emph{lives in} a subgraph $C\subset G$ or a vertex set $C\subset V(G)$ if all the vertices of~$X$ lie in~$C$ and all the rays of ends in~$X$ have tails in~$C$ or~$G[C]$, respectively.
 A finite cut $F$ of a graph $G$ is an $X$--$Y$ \emph{cut} for two sets $X,Y\subset\hat{V}(G)$ if $X$ and $Y$ live in distinct sides of~$F$.
 If $Y\subset \hat{V}(G)$ is a set of vertices and ends of a locally finite graph~$G$, and $x\in\hat{V}(G)$ is not contained in the closure of~$Y$ in~$\modG$, then $G$ admits a (finite) $x$--$Y$ cut, and we denote the least size of such a cut by~$\lambda_G(x,Y)$.